-- A slightly hilarious version of this occurred on Law & Order: Special Victims Unit when Elliot found out that his famous astronaut friend, whom he'd named his son after, was in fact a murderer.
+- A slightly hilarious version of this occurred on Law & Order: Special Victims Unit when Elliot found out that his famous astronaut friend, after whom he'd named his son, was in fact a murderer.

 - In Doctor Who, the Doctor and Martha encounter Shakespeare and experience Fan Disillusionment upon discovering his loud and bawdy behavior, more akin to a frat boy than a literary legend.
 Martha remarks, "You should never meet your heroes."
 However, they eventually grow to like him.

-- In the Family Matters episode "False Arrest", the Winslow family becoming enthralled with a TV actor name Buddy Goodrich (one of those wholesome dad types usually see in sitcoms), save Carl.
+- In the Family Matters episode "False Arrest", the Winslow family becomes enthralled with a TV actor name Buddy Goodrich (one of those wholesome dad types usually seen in sitcoms), save Carl.
 He winds up meeting the actor to simply to ask him to move his car off a handicap spot.
 Buddy, however, turns out to be rude and quite arrogant, to the point he even attacks Carl forcing him to arrest Buddy.
 The media paints Carl as the offender though and the family likewise think Carl was being too harsh on Buddy.
-That is until Buddy comes to the Winslow house to bribe Carl into throwing out the offense, to which the family overhear as he tries to do it.
-Needless to say, their giddiness at meeting him quickly turns to this.
+Then Buddy comes to the Winslow house to bribe Carl into throwing out the offense, which the rest of the family overhears.
+Needless to say, their giddiness at meeting him quickly turns into this trope.

-- Sister Sister: "The Concert" has Tia and Tamara being big fans of a rapper called Cold Dog (much to the chagrin of their parents who don't like his lyrics) and get to meet the man at a backstage party.
-Only to find that he's a whiny, demanding jerk.
-They pretty much swear off him and his songs not long after.
+- Sister, Sister: "The Concert" has Tia and Tamara being big fans of a rapper called Cold Dog (much to the chagrin of their parents, who don't like his lyrics) and get to meet the man at a backstage party, only to find that he's a whiny, demanding jerk.
+They pretty much swear off both him and his songs not long afterward.